Prerequisites: CHEM 821

 Description: Kinetics regulation and reaction mechanisms of enzymes.

-Prerequisites: BIOC/BIOS/CHEM 832 or permission
+Prerequisites: BIOC/BIOS/CHEM 832

 Description: Detailed examination of dynamic control mechanisms of genome maintenance and gene regulation.
 Mechanisms of transcription, translation, and replication based on analysis of current and seminal literature.